google/turbinia/docs/how-it-works.md

 Evidence is not copyable (like a RawDisk) and not a Cloud Evidence type (as denoted by the `cloud_only` attribute), then you will need to have a shared disk that is available to all Workers.

+## Task Manager
+The Task Manager Acts as a broker between the clients and workers and handles management of Evidence, Jobs, Tasks and Workers

+## Task manager flow
+Tasks are configured to "listen" for specific Evidence types, and if the Task Manager sees a new piece of Evidence (either from a new Turbinia request, or because another Task generated a new piece of Evidence), and there is a Task that configured to run for that type of Evidence, then the Task Mananger will schedule a new Task for it.